Events and Programs

 Reading Round-Up

 Join us on the first Friday of the month to enjoy a group reading for your little ones!
 This program is sponsored by The Blue Star Families of Tennessee in an effort to build home libraries.
 Each child who attends gets to pick out a free book to take home!
 Snacks are also provided.
 After the reading, feel free to stay in our Community Room or go outside on the deck to enjoy your goodies.
 Arts for Hearts will lead a related art activity afterwards as well!
-This Program is suitable for children age 5 and under.
+This Program is suitable for children age 2-5 and.
 Parents are expected to stay with their children for the duration of the event.

 Dates